Chris-moreton12/MyRecipes/README.md

   assets like CSS and JS files are properly linked, ensure the python link has somewhere to link to.
 - Problem: CSS actions not editiing in real time viewing.
 - Fix: Clear browser history and cookies and hard refresh page.
+- Problem: Logging users out when they pressed add new recipe or edit recipe
+- Fix: The secret key was updated to a consistent value ("MyRecipeAppSecretKey") instead of using os.urandom(24).
+This ensured that session data remained valid across requests, preventing users from being logged out unexpectedly.

 ### Acknowledgements